maxdevblock/covid-19-time-series/README.md

 Daily updated COVID-19 global time-series in csv and json format

 ## Reference
-All csv data are mirrored from <a href="https://github.com/CSSEGISandData/COVID-19">Johns Hopkins University repository</a>.
+csv data are mirrored from <a href="https://github.com/CSSEGISandData/COVID-19">Johns Hopkins University repository</a> and <a href="https://github.com/AuraVisionLabs/covid19-lockdown-tracker">AuraVisionLabs</a>.

 All json data are generated from csv.

-These data are used for Max Pierini <a href="https://www.maxpierini.it/ncov/covid-19.php">COVID-19 plots and forecasts website</a>.
+These data are used for Max Pierini <a href="https://www.maxpierini.it/ncov/">COVID-19 maps, plots and forecasts website</a>.

 ***

 ## Structure

 - json
-  - WORLD, WORLD EXCEPT CHINA, ITALY, EUROPE*, AFRICA*, NORTH_AMERICA*, SOUTH_AMERICA*, ASIA*, OCEANIA*
+  - WORLD, WORLD_EXCEPT_CHINA, ITALY, EUROPE*, AFRICA*, NORTH_AMERICA*, SOUTH_AMERICA*, ASIA*, OCEANIA*
     ```python
     {
       "Confirmed": {"YYYY-MM-DD": int, ...},